Greek Chicken Pasta Salad

 5. While the chicken is cooking, cook the orzo according to package directions.
 Drain and rinse with cool water.

-6. Combine the chicken, orzo, zucchini, scallions, cherry tomatoes, and feta in a large bowl (see Fork in the Road for more add-in options).
+6. Combine the chicken, orzo, zucchini, scallions, cherry tomatoes, and feta in a large bowl (see Note for more add-in options).
 Pour over the reserved dressing and toss gently to combine.

 What the Kids Can Do